grpchatdstryr/Linux-Setup/README.md

 ## Sway
 I recently switched to sway.
 While I enjoyed my i3 experience, I wanted to give it a try.
-I ended up liking it so much that it is my current windowm manager of choice.
+I ended up liking sway so much that it is my current window manager of choice.
 Running the install script should also set up sway.
 Once you restart/logout, you should have to option to select sway.
 Many of my keybinds for i3 carry over for sway.
 Whichever window manager you choose, I hope everything goes well.

 With that, thanks for checking out my setup guide!
 Enjoy your new setup! 🎉🎉🎉